 On the other hand, there are other ideas that we should not have ingrained into us.
 In the past, people had ideas that they held so firmly, they were unable to break free from them, and they ended up making the world worse.

-For example, during slavery and Nazi Germany, the idea that some races were superior to others was a belief that people held closely.
+For example, during slavery and WW2 Germany, the idea that some races were superior to others was a belief that people held closely.
 Making ending the slave trade or preventing the Holocaust impossible.

 Similarly, the idea that women were too dumb to vote was so ingrained in us that it took longer than it should have to give them that right.